-• C. diff infections: We are in preclinical development of a novel second-generation oral enzyme drug candidate, SYN-004, for co-administration with commonly used IV antibiotics intended to prevent the development of severe effects of C. diff infections.
-C. diff infections are a leading cause of hospital acquired infections (HAIs), that generally occur secondary to treatment with IV antibiotics.
-Designed to be given orally to protect the gut while certain IV beta-lactam antibiotics (penicillins and cephalosporins) fight the primary infection, SYN-004 is believed to have a similar profile to its first-generation predecessor, which demonstrated favorable protection of the gut flora (microbiome) during treatment with certain penicillins, with the potentially added ability to act against a broader spectrum of IV beta-lactam antibiotics.
+- C. diffinfections: We are in preclinical development of a novel second-generation oral enzyme drug candidate, SYN-004, for co-administration with commonly used IV antibiotics intended to prevent the development of and severe effects from C. diffinfections (CDI).
+CDIs are a leading cause of hospital acquired infections (HAIs), that generally occur secondary to treatment with IV antibiotics.
+Designed to be given orally to protect the gut while certain IV beta-lactam antibiotics (penicillins and cephalosporins) fight the primary infection, SYN-004 is believed to have a similar profile to its first-generation predecessor, which demonstrated protection of the gut flora (microbiome) during treatment with certain penicillins, with the potential toact against a broader spectrum of IV beta-lactam antibiotics.
 Beta-lactam antibiotics are a mainstay in hospital infection management and include the commonly used penicillin and cephalosporin classes of antibiotics.
 Approximately 14.4 million patients are administered "SYN-004 target" IV beta-lactam antibiotics annually, representing an estimated target market for SYN-004 of 117.6 million beta-lactam doses purchased by U.S. hospitals.
 The addressable market for SYN-004 is significant.
 Currently there are no approved treatments designed to protect the microbiome from the damaging effects of IV antibiotics.
-This worldwide opportunity could represent a multibillion dollar market.
-We intend to initiate Phase Ia and Ib clinical trials during the second half of 2014, with preliminary topline data expected by year-end 2014.

-This information is an estimate derived from the use of information under license from the following IMS Health Incorporated information service: CDM Hospital database for full year 2012.
+This worldwide opportunity could represent a multi-billion dollar market.
+We remain on schedule to file an Investigational New Drug (IND) application for SYN-004, and intend to initiate Phase Ia and Ib clinical studies in the fourth quarter of 2014.
+Preliminary Phase I topline data is expected by year-end 2014, and a Phase II efficacy study of SYN-004 is planned to begin in the first half of 2015.
+Clinical drug manufacturing of SYN-004in accordance with GMP guidelines has commenced. - This information is an estimate derived from the use of information under license from the following IMS Health Incorporated information service: CDM Hospital database for full year 2012.
 IMS expressly reserves all rights, including rights of copying, distribution and republication.